mitchjindra413/FullStack-Project/README.md

     dispatch(receiveListings(data))
 }
 ```
-Because each page of my application is interdependent, a state variable was crucial.
-Redux was chosen to handle this task due to being update the state from a single location, and the optomization performances it provides such as only re-rendering objects when needed.
+Redux was chosen to handle the need for a state due to its ability to update the state from a single location and its optimization performances, such as only re-rendering objects when needed.
+Because the backend requires a validation token to protect against CSRF attacks, csrfFetch is a custom fetch function to get the X-CSRF-TOKEN from session storage and format a valid API request.
 ### Searchbar React Element
 ```
 return (